Register for Swimming Lessons

-When you visit the registration pages below, be sure to click the blue "more" button to view the swimming lesson levels for each timeslot.
+NOTE: When you visit the registration pages, be sure to click the blue "more" button to view the swimming lesson levels for each timeslot.

-- Fee is $8/day or included with an all-access summer aquatics membership.
-Aquatics memberships will go on sale May 15.
+- Fee is $8/day or included with an all-access aquatics membership.

-- See Highland Park Aquatic Center and Como Regional Park Pool webpages for hours.
+- See Great River Water Park, Highland Park Aquatic Center and Como Regional Park Pool webpages for hours.

 Details & Descriptions

 - Swimming lessons are offered seasonally at Como Regional Park Pool, Highland Park Aquatic Center, and Great River Water Park.

 - Registration can be done online, over the phone or in person.

 - Unless otherwise noted, lessons start on the hour and last for 50 minutes.

 - There are eight (8) classes per session, or (4) classes per mini-session.
 In the event of a canceled class, make-up days will be held if possible.

 - Children with disabilities or specific needs are encouraged to participate in our lesson program.
 Call the Adaptive Recreation office at 651-793-6635 for more information.